GiftNote

 "This Thanksgiving, he told me he was thankful that I was his mother.
 I had no idea that would be one of the last things he ever said to me." — r/stepparents, 412 upvotes

 Thousands of upvotes.
 Hundreds of me too replies across every subreddit where people go to process grief.
-The gift that counts is a thing you say out loud while she's still around to hear it.
+None of these threads are asking for a gift — they are describing the words they never said.

 "I have never felt more alone in my life since becoming a mom.
 I adore my son and love being a mom.
 I guess I didn't realize it meant the rest of my entire being would be erased as a result." — r/AskWomenOver30, 907 upvotes